Types of parking permits

 The Housing & Parking Office issues 3 types of permits to students:

-- Regular permits may be requested online, by seniors and juniors for the following school year (beginning in July), through this Student Parking site.
+- Regular permits may be requested online for the following school year by seniors and juniors (beginning in July), through this Student Parking site.
 Students will be able to request permits for Fall ONLY, Spring ONLY, or Fall AND Spring.

-- Restricted permits may be requested by sophomores through this Student Parking site, but requests are not confirmed through the online process.
+- Restricted permits may be requested by sophomores through this Student Parking site, but such requests are not confirmed through the online process.
 Rather, permits are only offered to sophomores by email from the Housing Director, after the review of sophomores' appeals.
 These permits are restricted in three ways: They are very limited in number, they are only issued for a single semester (not for the full year), and they may require the permit holder to park in less-used parking area on lower campus.

 - Temporary permits are available to sophomores, juniors and seniors from the Housing & Parking Office.
 They must be obtained in person.